-At Central Dentists Tingalpa, we are finding the harmful effects of sports and energy drinks are taking their toll on Teens Teeth.
+At Lumiere Dental Tingalpa pty ltd, we are finding the harmful effects of sports and energy drinks are taking their toll on Teens Teeth.
 We see teens and young adults from all suburbs of Mt Gravatt, Tingalpa, Wynnum, Manly, Carindale, Carina and all the way to Cleveland Queensland.
 There is one common theme, Teens are drinking Sports drinks now more than ever.

 With life spans increasing, with the introduction of certain foods and drinks we are causing our teeth harm that will impede on our ability to keep our teeth for life, and our teens will be at a disadvantage in adult hood.